s-matyukevich/raspberry-pi-os/docs/lesson01/rpi-os.md

 ### Project structure

 The source code of each lesson has the same structure.
 You can find this particular lesson's source code [here](https://github.com/s-matyukevich/raspberry-pi-os/tree/master/src/lesson01).
-Let's briefly describe the main components of this folder.
+Let's briefly describe the main components of this folder:
 1. **Makefile** We will use the [make](http://www.math.tau.ac.il/~danha/courses/software1/make-intro.html) utility to build the kernel. `make`'s behavior is configured by a Makefile, which contains instructions on how to compile and link the source code.
 1. **build.sh or build.bat** You'll need these files if you want to build the kernel using Docker.
-This way, you don't need to have the make utility or the compiler toolchain installed on your laptop.
+You won't need to have the make utility or the compiler toolchain installed on your laptop.
 1. **src** This folder contains all of the source code.
 1. **include** All of the header files are placed here.